ippontech/blog-usa/posts/how-to-choose-between-react-angular-or-vue.md

 # How should you choose Between React, Angular, or Vue for your next project?

-It can be a difficult deciding whether to use [React.js](https://reactjs.org), [Angular.js](https://angular.io), or [Vue.js](https://vuejs.org) as your user interface or UI for your next project.
-Here we will discuss some ways to simplify the process when deciding between React, Angular, or Vue.
-There are a few things to consider before you make your selection.
-First, we will briefly look at React, Angular, & Vue at a high level overview.
+It can be a difficult deciding whether to use [ReactJS](https://reactjs.org), [Angular](https://angular.io), or [Vue.js](https://vuejs.org) as your user interface (UI) for your next project.
+Here we will discuss some ways to simplify the process when deciding between the three frameworks.
+There are a few things to consider before making your selection.
+First, we will look at React, Angular, and Vue at a high-level.
 Then, we will compare and contrast a few key features and see how they stack up against one another.
 Next, we will discuss how to decide which framework or library to use.
-Then, we will finally wrap up with some final thoughts.
+Then, we will wrap up with some final thoughts.

 ## Front End Framework/Library Overview